 Clarity Independent School will ensure that staff receive relevant training to help them ensure an effective response to incidents that protects individual victims and safeguards the welfare of all pupils and staff.

 Clarity Independent School will ensure staff are able to provide appropriate support to victims and alleged perpetrators that meets their needs and continues to promote their education.

-For further information, please refer to:
+For further information, please refer to the school's policies below: